Editor's note: This story was updated Feb. 5, 2020, with news of the family's return to the United States.

 "At 5 a.m., she texted that they were still on the plane," he says.
 He sounded relieved but frustrated -- he does not know which of the two California military bases will be the family's final destination to start the mandated 14-day quarantine.
 The lack of information has been frustrating from the time he began trying to get his family home.

 "I just want to hear from her, and know where she is headed,” he says.
-He is hoping they will arrive at the Marine Corps Air Station Miramar, closest to their home in San Diego.
-But they could be at Travis Air Force Base, southwest of Sacramento, an almost 9-hour drive from San Diego.
+He was hoping they would arrive at the Marine Corps Air Station Miramar, closest to their home in San Diego.
+But they could be ended up at Travis Air Force Base, southwest of Sacramento, an almost 9-hour drive from San Diego Burnett says they all needed treatment for dehydration. .

 Burnett, 45, says he is usually a private, quiet guy.
 But in the last few weeks, trying desperately to get his family home from Wuhan, he can only be described as a dog with a bone.